PENN STATE SPORT CAMPS FREQUENTLY ASKED QUESTIONS

 What if my child needs to leave camp early?

 If your child needs to leave camp early for any reason, make sure that the Camp Director (Head Coach) or Sport Camps Director is notified.
 For the safety of each camper, all appropriate steps will be taken to ensure that we release a camper only to an authorized individual.
 Any camper departing early from camp before the final session must be accompanied to the housing desk by camp staff members to complete an Early Departure Notice.
 The camper must return the room key and access/meal card before departing.
+The parent/legal guardian signing the camper out must sign the Early Departure Form and verify their identity by showing an official picture ID (ex. driver's license).

 What type of supervision do you provide?
 Are campers supervised at all times?